research-ag/motoko-build-template/README.md

 ### Docker

-The verifier and deployer need Docker installed and running.
+The verifier and deployer need `docker` installed and running.
-The developer does not necessarily need Docker.
+The developer does not necessarily need `docker`.

 #### On Mac

-On Mac, colima is required which can be installed from https://github.com/abiosoft/colima.
+On Mac, `colima` is required which can be installed from https://github.com/abiosoft/colima.
 It is important to start colima with the command:

 ```